sagarjaink/apify-mcp-server/.actor/ACTOR.md

 ## ⓘ Limitations and feedback

-The Actor input schema is processed to be compatible with most MCP clients while adhering to [JSON Schema](https://json-schema.org/) standards.
-The processing includes:
+To ensure compatibility with various MCP clients, the Actor input schema is automatically processed while adhering to [JSON Schema](https://json-schema.org/) standards.
+Key adjustments include:
 - **Descriptions** are truncated to 500 characters (as defined in `MAX_DESCRIPTION_LENGTH`).
 - **Enum fields** are truncated to a maximum combined length of 200 characters for all elements (as defined in `ACTOR_ENUM_MAX_LENGTH`).
 - **Required fields** are explicitly marked with a "REQUIRED" prefix in their descriptions for compatibility with frameworks that may not handle JSON schema properly.